N3VEM/RadioRocketV2/README.md

 This repository contains information related to version 2 of my [radio rocket project.](https://n3vem.com/rocket)

-More specific details can be round in the readme within each folder, for the various sections of the rocket.
+More specific details can be found in the readme within each folder, for the various components of the rocket.

 Please note that this repository isn't step-by-step directions.
 It's more of a 'show them where to fish' thing, so if you are wanting to replicate this project, and have any questions, please feel free to reach out to me!